High Carb Vs Low Carb - Which is better for fat loss?

 There’s always one of these isn’t there!

-The kcals vs kcals out is obviously a very simplified way of looking at weight loss as there are many implications and caveats that do effect the success of a diet, where hormones do still play a huge role.
+The calories in vs calories out is obviously a very simplified way of looking at weight loss as there are many implications and caveats that do effect the success of a diet, where hormones do still play a huge role.
 This is why I always take a very context sensitive approach to diet, I sit on the fence or I know that you have to adapt eating it to the individual, goal and situation.

 And it’s the same with using a low carb diet.
 In some cases, low carbohydrate diets can be beneficial.

 In fact, a low carb or keto diet can be favourable for ‘unhealthy’ populations with some kind of metabolic dysfunction (poor glucose control, pre diabetic, hypertension etc) (11, 12).
 This is not to say low carb will cure all of these ailments but it could be used for therapeutic benefits.